 It's easy to set up a Focus for work that allows a user to receive Slack notifications, then set up another for personal time that allows YouTube notifications.
 Users can add and customize Focuses from the Settings app on iPhone.

 The current Focus set on iPhone will sync to all devices the user has signed into, including the Apple Watch.
 Control which Focus is active via Control Center on the Apple Watch.

 Apple did not remove any devices from its compatibility list when it announced watchOS 8.
-All Apple Watches running watchOS 7 will be able to update automatically in the fall.
+All Apple Watches running watchOS 7 will be able to update.